CosminVisan04/amazon-sentiment-analysis/README.md

 ## Configuration

-All parameters live in `config.yaml`.
+All parameters are in `config.yaml`.

 Key settings:
 ```yaml